Matendy12/Project-3/README.md

   Locate a dataset.
   Use Pandas (Jupyter notebook) to extract raw data from the dataset and to transform raw data into a readable table.
     This can help sort and prioritize critical threats to be eliminated.
-  The readable table can then be loaded into a PGAdmin database.
+  The readable table can then be loaded into a PostgreSQL database.

 ETHICS